Paycheck Calculator 2026 — Free Take-Home Pay Estimator

 How It Works

-Federal income tax withholding is calculated using the IRS tax tables from Publication 15 (Circular E), which your employer references along with the information you provided on Form W-4.
-The withholding amount depends on your filing status, the number of dependents you claimed, and any additional withholding you requested.
-Since the W-4 was redesigned in 2020, it no longer uses allowances; instead, it accounts for multiple jobs, dependents, and other adjustments directly.
+Employers compute federal income tax withholding from the IRS tax tables in Publication 15 (Circular E), combined with whatever you reported on Form W-4.
+Your filing status, the dependents you listed, and any extra withholding you asked for all move the number.
+The W-4 was redesigned in 2020 and dropped the old allowances system, so it now handles multiple jobs, dependents, and other adjustments directly rather than through a count of allowances.

 Example: $65,000 salary, biweekly pay, Single filer, 5% 401(k)